Skip to main content

 Picnicking

 Take in the beautiful views while you eat close to the water at Harvey Gap.
-The park has 30 picnic sites with grills.
-Many sites are in the shade.
+The park has 30 picnic sites with tables and grills available on a first-come, first-served basis.
+Many sites are in the shade and provide excellent views of the reservoir.
 Please remember that fires are permitted only in the grills.
 The picnic areas have trash cans and restrooms.
-The picnic sites are available on a first-come, first-serve basis.
 A group picnic site is available nearby at Rifle Gap State Park, which is six miles west of Harvey Gap.
 The park closes at 10 p.m.
-Please see the Harvey Gap map for locations.

 Snowshoeing